Treats for tricks are never a guarantee, and tasteless tricks can be downright poisonous—especially when it comes to your job search.

 Because surviving a job interview is like surviving a horror movie: There are very specific rules!
 And if you break them, your candidacy is likely to be killed off quicker than the person who runs up the stairs instead of out the front door.

-A frightening fact finds 33% of hiring managers admitting to knowing within 90 seconds if they want to hire a candidate.
+A frightening fact finds 33 per cent of hiring managers admitting to knowing within 90 seconds if they want to hire a candidate.
 Below are a list of elimination factors that will send your resume into the same bin as Jason X.

 70% of candidates are dismissed for being too fashionable or trendy